RedisLabs/redis-cluster-proxy/README.md

 As you can see, the make syntax (but also the output style) is the same used in Redis, so it will be familiar to Redis users.

+# Install

+In order to install Redis Cluster Proxy into /usr/local/bin just use:

+`% make install`

+You can use make PREFIX=/some/other/directory install if you wish to use a different destination.

 # Usage

 Redis Cluster Proxy attaches itself to an already running Redis cluster.